 I joined the University of Nottingham as an academic in the Department of Mechanical, Materials and Manufacturing Engineering in 2019.
-At that time I took on the role of Director of Postgraduate Experience within the department.
+I am the Programme Director of the Electro-mechanical Engineering Degree Level Apprenticeship (Level 6).
+I am also the departmental Admissions Tutor for Taught Postgraduate programmes (such as MSc courses).

 From 2005 to 2019 I worked in Rolls-Royce plc within their Fuel Cell Systems group, initially leading the Design Analysis team before having roles as Fuel Cell Stack & Vessel Workpackage Owner and latterly as the Head of Business and Programme Management responsible for a team of ~30 and annual budget of £5M.
 I was also Programme Manager and Risk Coordinator for the global business LG Fuel Cell Systems owned jointly by Rolls-Royce and LG.